Brogan Rafferty Returns to Grand Rapids

 - Brogan Rafferty Returns to Grand Rapids

-- Griffins Score Four Goals in Third Period to Sweep Manitoba with 4-3 Comeback Win
+- Griffins Collect Third-Straight Third Period Comeback with 3-1 Win Over Rockford